 - Portfolio: A visual or writing portfolio is required for all majors but construction management.
 Portfolios must be submitted at pratt.slideroom.com.
 View Portfolio Requirements.

 - Essay: See (6) below for topic.
 The essay is part of the online application and is submitted online.

-- International applicants only whose first language is not English must submit the TOEFL (required score of 79 (internet-based test) for four-year programs and 71 for two-year programs (Associates and PrattMWP), the IELTS (required score of 6.5 for four-year programs and 6.0 for two-year programs), or the PTE (53 for four-year programs and 48 for two-year programs) or the SAT or ACT (no specified minimum).
+- International applicants only whose first language is not English must submit the TOEFL (required score of 79 (electronic score) for four-year programs and 71 for two-year programs), the IELTS (required score of 6.5 for four-year programs and 6.0 for two-year programs), or the PTE (53 for four-year programs and 48 for two-year programs) or the SAT or ACT (no specified minimum).
 If your first language is English, you may submit the SAT or ACT, but we will also accept the TOEFL, IELTS or PTE.
 Please have official scores sent by the testing company.
 Please review international requirements online here.
 Note that we highly recommend that international applicants submit the SAT in addition to one of the English proficiency exams listed.